Journal of Organizational Effectiveness: People and Performance

 Papers should be capable of contributing to strategic (and policy) thinking and identifying the long-term performance issues that confront workforces and organisations, with findings that can provide guidance on the best ways forward.

-Papers will include synthetic and state-of-the-art reviews, conceptual pieces, quantitative and qualitative studies on performance and people management process issues.
-The journal will focus on:
+Papers include synthetic and state-of-the-art reviews, conceptual pieces, quantitative and qualitative studies on performance and people management process issues.
+The journal focuses on: